Your challenges

 High ammonia content in wastewater

-Reducing and recovery of nitrogen by the ByoFlex® for reducing the ammonia level as an end of pipe before further treatment.
+Reducing and recovery of nitrogen by the ByoFlex®.
+Reducing the ammonia level as a first step in an end-of-pipe treatment solution.

 Fluctuating ammonia loads